stefanitania23/Capstone-Project/README.md

-# Transcriptomic Analysis of Lung Adenocarcinomar: Identification of Differentially Expressed Genes and Functional Enrichment Analysis
+# Transcriptomic Analysis of Lung Adenocarcinoma: Identification of Differentially Expressed Genes and Functional Enrichment Analysis

 ## Introduction
 Lung cancer is one of the leading causes of cancer-related mortality worldwide and remains a major global health problem.
 According to recent global cancer statistics, approximately 2.5 million new cases of lung cancer and 1.8 million deaths were reported in 2022, accounting for about 18% of total cancer-related deaths.
 Lung cancer is broadly classified into two major categories: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC), with NSCLC representing approximately 80–90% of all cases.
 NSCLC mainly consists of adenocarcinoma (ADC), squamous cell carcinoma (SCC), and large cell carcinoma (LCC), each of which has distinct molecular characteristics and clinical responses to therapy.
 Understanding the molecular mechanisms underlying lung cancer development is essential for improving diagnosis and therapeutic strategies.